omoumniabdou/selenium-naturalisation92/README.md

 # selenium-naturalisation92
-A selenium script that check if there is availability to for naturalization procedure in Hauts de seine (92) France
+A selenium script that check if there is availability to for naturalization procedure in Hauts de seine (92) France.

+## Requirements
+This script uses selenium with Chrome.
+Make sure that the chrome driver is available in your path. you can download it [here](http://chromedriver.chromium.org)
+It runs under python. just run the main script selenium-naturalisation.py